DataCloud-project/SIM-PIPE/README.md

 ## Prerequisite

 SIM-PIPE Backend Sandbox (https://github.com/DataCloud-project/SIM-PIPE-Sandbox) should be installed and setup before using the Simulation controller.
 This is an isolated environment where execution of the simulations takes place.

 ## Description

-There are two hosts: host 1 and host 2.
-The SIM-PIPE simulation controller will run in host 1.
-Host 2 acts as a sandbox.
-As the request with a pipeline description comes in from the UI, the controller will run each step in host 2.
+The SIM-PIPE tool works on two hosts.
+The SIM-PIPE simulation controller and SIM-PIPE Sandbox will run on these separate hosts.
+As the request with a pipeline description comes in from the UI, the controller will run each step in the sandbox.
 The controller uses dockerode remote docker library and serves the following purposes:
  - Transfer the input file from to host 2 using SFTP
  - Start a container on host 2 attaching volume on host 2's local storage with binds to 3 directories: in, out, and work
  - Resume/pause/stop a container if a request comes from UI